vserova/book/pages/ch_grid.md

         return CMyServerApp().AppMain(argc, argv);
     }

 Grouping diagnostics into request-specific blocks is very helpful for post-processing.
-To facilitate this, [CDiagContext](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCDiagContext.html) provides the <span class="nctnt ncbi-func">PrintRequestStart()</span>, <span class="nctnt ncbi-func">PrintRequestStop()</span>, <span class="nctnt ncbi-func">Extra()</span>, and various <span class="nctnt ncbi-func">Print()</span>, methods.
+To facilitate this, [CDiagContext](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCDiagContext.html) provides the `PrintRequestStart()`, `PrintRequestStop()`, `Extra()`, and various `Print()`, methods.

-The <span class="nctnt ncbi-func">CDiagContext::SetRequestContext()</span> method enables you to use a [CRequestContext](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRequestContext.html) object to pass certain request-specific information - such as request ID, client IP, bytes sent, request status, etc. - to the diagnostics context.
+The `CDiagContext::SetRequestContext()` method enables you to use a [CRequestContext](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRequestContext.html) object to pass certain request-specific information - such as request ID, client IP, bytes sent, request status, etc. - to the diagnostics context.
 The request context information can be invaluable when analyzing logs.

 [CRequestContext](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCRequestContext.html) objects are merely convenient packages for passing information - they can be preserved across multiple events or re-created as needed.
-However, as <span class="nctnt ncbi-class">CObject</span>-derived objects, they should be wrapped by <span class="nctnt ncbi-class">CRef</span> to avoid inadvertent deletion by code accepting a <span class="nctnt ncbi-class">CRef</span> parameter.
+However, as `CObject`-derived objects, they should be wrapped by `CRef` to avoid inadvertent deletion by code accepting a `CRef` parameter.

 The following code fragments show examples of API calls for creating request-specific blocks in the logfile.
-Your code will be slightly different and may make these calls in different event handlers (for example, you might call <span class="nctnt ncbi-func">PrintRequestStart()</span> in <span class="nctnt ncbi-func">OnRead()</span> and <span class="nctnt ncbi-func">PrintRequestStop()</span> in <span class="nctnt ncbi-func">OnWrite()</span>).
+Your code will be slightly different and may make these calls in different event handlers (for example, you might call `PrintRequestStart()` in `OnRead()` and `PrintRequestStop()` in `OnWrite()`).

     // Set up the request context:
     CRef<CRequestContext> rqst_ctx(new CRequestContext());